Nūtimaḍugu plates of Vikramāditya II

 4. 4.
 Here too, the preserved segments are not sufficient to make a coherent whole, and some of the readings are suspect.
 The stanza, or at least the first hemistich, may have been a simile likening a battle to an ocean.

 5. 5.
-If the reading is correct (which is somewhat doubtful), then this stanza says that Vikramāditya II spent eight years fighting a war, presumably against Tālapa (and perhaps his father Yuddhamalla).
-This means either that Vikramāditya II fought his wars during the reign of Amma I or, less likely, that the chronology of the dynasty needs to be adjusted, adding an eight-year interregnum between Amma I and Tālapa, who is recorded to have reigned only for a month.
+If the reading is correct (which is somewhat doubtful), then this stanza says that Vikramāditya II spent eight years fighting a war.
+This means either that Vikramāditya II fought his wars during the reign of Amma I, or that he remained alive and active throughout the reign of Yuddhamalla II and issued this charter very shortly before the coronation of Bhīma II

 6. 6.
 Again, the stanza is too fragmentarily preserved to find a coherent thread, and some readings may be incorrect.